mikegagnon/trophy/README.md

 Michael N. Gagnon

+## Dependencies

+1. Vue.js
+2. Bootstrap and Popper.js (just for tooltips)

 ## Setup instructions on macOS

 To help debugging the Vue.js aspects of this project, I recommend installing their devtools into your browser: https://v3.vuejs.org/guide/installation.html#vue-devtools